ExpiredTapWater/INF2001/README.md

 # INF2001 Team Project
-Repository for the INF2001 software engineering team project
+Repository for the INF2001 software engineering team project for group P2-3

 ### Table of Contents
 - [Project Overview](#project-overview)